 Williams appears to have been blindsided by Maddox’s request.
 From Maddox’s telling of the story, Williams responded somewhat aggressively and asked her to withdraw her request, which she did.
 He explained his opposition in an email:

 Williams objected to what he felt was a misuse of staff time — why should human resources staff devote weeks to fulfilling Maddox’s request instead of performing their regular, potentially more important duties?
 Even if three weeks turned out to be a bit of an exaggeration, there’s no doubt that Maddox could obtain the documents she was looking for much quicker without the legal requirements and other hindrances that accompany formal open records requests.
-This is likely the reason why Maddox had never chosen to file an open records request before during the course of her audits.

 Williams also objected to Maddox’s request because of the way the public might (and in fact has) perceived it.
 Is our local government hiding something from us?
 In a sense, it might even be reasonable to think they were after Maddox apparently felt the need to take such an unprecedented step.